odroe/otp/README.md

 # OOTP

-OOTP (Open One-Time Password) is a zero-dependency, object-oriented, and supports multiple programming languages.
+OOTP (Open One-time Password) is a zero-dependency, object-oriented, and supports multiple programming languages.
 The generated one-time passwords are fully compliant with HOTP (HMAC-based One-time Password) and TOTP (Time-based One-time Password). 🚀It's easy to use!

 ## Introduction